Battle of the Canal du Nord: Aftermath

 The battle penetrated a majority of the defenses of the Hindenburg Line and allowed the next attack (the Battle of Cambrai (1918)) to complete the penetration and begin the advance beyond the Hindenburg Line.
+Indeed, the loss of Cambrai and the Canal du Nord made the German position on the rest of the Hindenburg Line untenable, as did other engagements like the breaching of the Hindenburg Line in the Battle of St Quentin Canal.
+This led the German high command to accept that they could not win the war.

 Twelve Victoria Crosses, the highest military decoration for valour awarded to British and Commonwealth forces, were awarded for actions during the battle, with 8 surviving the war;